-If you are a student with a disability or you are registered for services through Access to Students with Disabilities (ASD), and you require accommodations for your examinations, please use the Access to Students with Disabilities Examination Request Form.
+If you are a student with a disability or you are registered for services through Accessibility Services, and you require accommodations for your examinations, please use the Accessibility Services Examination Request Form.

-ASD Examination Request Form
+Accessibility Services Examination Request Form

-If you are a student with a disability who requires exceptional examination accommodations, you must request your examination 30 days before your write date to allow additional time to prepare the examination.
+If you are a student with a disability who requires exceptional examination accommodations, you must request your examination at least 30 days before your write date to allow additional time for AU staff to prepare the examination.
 In rare circumstances these time limits may be extended for specific examinations.